United States Bowling Congress: USBC in the media

 The USBC Masters, one of four major tournaments the PBA holds each season, is conducted by the USBC as a part of the PBA Tour.
 The 2013, 2014 and 2015 events were all won by Australian Jason Belmonte, who became the only player in history to win this tournament in three consecutive years.
 Belmonte's streak was broken in 2016 by American 19-year-old Anthony Simonsen, who made history as the youngest-ever winner of a PBA major tournament.
 Belmonte won the 2017 event for an unprecedented fourth Masters title.
-The most recent champion, crowned on April 1, 2019, is American Jakob Butturff of Chandler, Arizona.
+The most recent champion, crowned on April 2, 2023, is American Anthony Simonsen of Las Vegas, Nevada.

 The USBC Queens, one of four major tournaments on the Professional Women's Bowling Association (PWBA) Tour, is conducted by the USBC.
 The 2019 event was won by Ukrainian-born Dasha Kovalova, who bowled collegiately at Wichita State University.

 The USBC Intercollegiate Team Championships (ITC), the national championship of collegiate bowling, is conducted by USBC and has been televised on a tape-delay basis since 2002.
 For the first time, in 2012, USBC also televised the Intercollegiate Singles Championships as part of a four-week series on CBS Sports Network.
 Both events were televised in high definition for the first time in 2012.

-USBC was the presenting sponsor of the PBA Women's Series for three seasons, beginning with the 2007-08 season.
+USBC was the presenting sponsor of the PBA Women's Series for three seasons, beginning with the 2007–08 season.
 In the 2009–10 season, USBC changed the name of its presenting sponsorship to BOWL.com, the organization's website, which was re-launched on August 3, 2009.
 USBC did not renew its sponsorship for the 2010–11 season.